Summary of Product Characteristics Updated 03-Jun-2020 | McNeil Products Ltd

 Miconazole nitrate 0.16% w/w

-(Each gram of powder contains 1.6 mg of miconazole nitrate)
+(Each gram of spray contains 1.6 mg of miconazole nitrate)

 Cutaneous spray powder